agungibr/football-news-web/README.md

 # Football News
-In this project i make a simple website using PHP.This website can see news especially on football sports.
+in this project I created a website that is specialized in news about football sports using PHP and MySQL.

 ## Built With
 * PHP